Discrete-symmetry-adapted Markov chain Monte Carlo for the electro-elasticity of polymers: chain taut, collapse, and order: Discrete-symmetry-adaptive MCMC

-Here GA-MCMC is generalized for the clustering of dielectric polymer chains, and systems with interacting particles and discrete symmetries--more broadly.
-The basic idea is to randomly construct a variable sized cluster of neighboring monomers in the polymer chain and reflect them simultaneously.
-Because clusters are generally constructed to be larger than a single monomer, this effectively transitions the microstate between disparate energy wells.
-Because the cluster is of variable size, its successive action samples a greater number of distinct microstates.
+The key idea of the discrete-symmetry-adapted MCMC is to randomly construct a variable sized cluster of neighboring monomers and reflect them simultaneously.
+Because clusters are (generally) larger than a single monomer, this transitions the microstate between disparate energy wells.
+Because the clusters are of variable size, successive action samples a greater number of distinct microstates.
 Both properties enhance the overall mixing of the chain.

-To be precise, let us randomly choose some monomer, $k$.
+Randomly choose some monomer, $k$.
 Then we add monomer $k+1$ to the cluster with probability, $\clusterProbSym_{k,k+1}$.
 If monomer $k+1$ was added to the cluster, we continue by adding its next neighbor $k+2$, and so on, again with probability $\clusterProbSym_{k+1,k+2}$, until either the trial expansion of the cluster has been rejected or we have reached the end of the chain.
-Upon completion, let us expand the cluster in the opposite direction, starting with $k-1$, then $k-2$, and so on, until either a trial expansion has been rejected or we have reached the beginning of the chain.
-We then sample $\otherGroup = \set{\iden, \reflAbout{\edir}}$, each element with a probability $1/2$, and apply its action to each monomer in the cluster.
+Upon completion, let the cluster expand in the opposite direction, starting with $k-1$, then $k-2$, and so on, until either a trial expansion has been rejected or we have reached the beginning of the chain.
+Then sample $\otherGroup = \set{\iden, \reflAbout{\edir}}$ uniformly (i.e., each element with a probability $1/2$) and apply its action to each monomer in the cluster.

+One must ensure the probabilities are formulated, and the clustering process formalized, in ways that guarantee the Markov chain converge to the underlying distribution; recall the sufficient condition for this is \emph{detailed balance} (equation \eqref{eq:detailed-balance}).
+We decompose each step in the Markov chain into two parts: \begin{inparaenum}[1)] \item proposing a trial move and \item accepting or rejecting the trial move. \end{inparaenum} Let $\trialProb{\mStateP}{\otherMStateP}$ denote the probability of proposing a trial move from state $\mStateP$ to $\otherMStateP$ and $\accProb{\mStateP}{\otherMStateP}$ denote the probability of accepting the trial move $\mStateP \rightarrow \otherMStateP$.
+We prescribe the trial and acceptance move probabilities such that they are independent: